ismaelsb/ElectoralSpace/README.md

 We can also draw historic data from past elections on the diagrams.

+Next we show vote disperion and camera dispersion measured with different diversity indexes: Shannon entropy and Laakso-Taagepera effective number of parties.

+It can be observed that the Largest remainder method with Hare Quota gives the nearest allocation to each share of votes.
+Its allocation regions are the Voronoi regions given by the seat allocation nodes.

 In http://rpubs.com/ismaelsb/ElectoralSpace and https://github.com/ismaelsb/ElectoralSpace/blob/master/ElectoralSpace.md we present the results.

 The code used for these computations and representations is available here: https://github.com/ismaelsb/ElectoralSpace/blob/master/ElectoralSpace.R